Mary Martin (missionary): Early life

-She was born Marie Helena Martin in Glenageary, County Dublin, Ireland, then part of the United Kingdom of Great Britain and Ireland, on 24 April 1892, the second of the twelve children her parents Thomas Martin and Mary Moore were to have.
+She was born Marion Helena Martin in Glenageary, County Dublin, Ireland, then part of the United Kingdom of Great Britain and Ireland, on 24 April 1892, the second of the twelve children her parents Thomas Martin and Mary Moore were to have.
 In 1904, while attending classes for her First Holy Communion, Martin contracted rheumatic fever, which was to affect her heart permanently.
 Tragedy hit the family on St. Patrick's Day 1907, as her father was killed in what was presumed to be an accidental shooting.
 Later her mother sent her to schools in Scotland, England and Germany, all of which she left as quickly as possible.

 Upon the outbreak of the First World War, Martin joined the Voluntary Aid Detachment, a division of the Red Cross, and helped with the nursing of wounded soldiers brought back from the front.
 Her own brother, Charles, was soon sent to fight in the campaign of Gallipoli.
 In October 1915, she was assigned to work in Malta.
 Here she helped there for the thousands of soldiers being brought back from that battle.
 Learning that her brother had been declared missing in action, she sought to gain information about his fate from the returning soldiers.
 Learning little of use added to her stress and she began to long to return home.
 The family finally learned that Charlie had been killed in the conflict, dying of wounds received at the battle.
 She returned to Ireland in April 1916.
 While she was at sea, the Easter Uprising took place in Dublin, which was to lead to the establishment of the Republic of Ireland.

 Martin was called to serve again a month later at Hardelot, France, in a field hospital near the front lines of the Battle of the Somme.
 There she cared for soldiers suffering from gas poisoning.
 This assignment lasted until December of that year, followed by a brief stint in Leeds, England.
 All this time, she tried to discern her future.
-Shortly after the end of the War, she was called up on help in nursing victims of the Spanish flu, which had begun to devastate populations around the world.
+Shortly after the end of the War, she was called up to help nursing victims of the Spanish flu, which had begun to devastate populations around the world.

-In 1917 a new curate came to the parish which Martin attended, the Reverend Thomas Roynane, to whom she turned for guidance.
-Roynane had an interest in missionary work, bringing together two fellow members of the clergy who were go to on and found the Missionary Society of St. Columban.
+In 1917, a new curate came to the parish which Martin attended, the Reverend Thomas Roynane, to whom she turned for guidance.
+Roynane had an interest in missionary work, bringing together two fellow members of the clergy who were going to and found the Missionary Society of St. Columban.
 They soon conceived of the idea of a congregation of Religious Sisters to provide medical care in the missions of China to which they had planned to go.
-Roynane recruited two women to commit themselves to this work, the Lady Frances Moloney and Agnes Ryan, a local schoolteacher.
+Roynane recruited two women to commit themselves to this work, Lady Frances Moloney and Agnes Ryan, a local schoolteacher.